 Alewife (Alosa pseudoharengus), blueback herring (Alosa aestivalis), American shad (Alosa sapidissima), and hickory shad (Alosa mediocris) are anadromous fish.
 Adults migrate annually from the salty Atlantic Ocean into Tidewater rivers to spawn in freshwater.

 The two herring species are so hard to distinguish in the water that they are commonly called "river herring."
 Alewife herring start spawning in late February, a month earlier than blueback herring.
 They migrate downstream after spawning, returning multiple times from the ocean to initiate a new generation.
 The young juveniles remain in freshwater streams until late Fall, when they swim downstream to the ocean or, in some cases, spend their first winter in the brackish water of the Chesapeake Bay.

 Alewife and blueback herring can tolerate freshwater throughout their entire lives.
-Fisheries manages have established reproducing populations in freswater rivers, the Great Lakes, and reservoirs.1
+Fishery managers have established reproducing populations in freshwater rivers, the Great Lakes, and reservoirs.1

 fisheries managers have extended the distribution of alewife (Alosa pseudoharengus) to exclusively freshwater streams and lakes ("HUC"="hydrologic unit code")

 Source: US Geological Survey (USGS), NAS - Nonindigenous Aquatic Species, Alosa pseudoharengus (Wilson, 1811)